-When Should I use Rust-Oleum Garage & Interior Floor Primer?
+When Should I use Rust-Oleum Concrete & Garage recoat Primer?

-We actually had a few questions about the intended purpose and performance of Garage and Interior Floor Primer when we first read about its release.
+We actually had a few questions about the intended purpose and performance of the Concrete and Garage Recoat Primer when we first read about its release.
 As a result, we were put in touch with Jeff Svihra, brand manager at Rust-Oleum.

 Our primer makes painting concrete floors easy

 The first thing we wanted to determine was the primary use for Rust-Oleum’s new primer.
 According to Jeff, the intended purpose of the primer is to promote adhesion on previously coated or sealed concrete.

 In other words, if you have an older coating that is still sound, you can apply the new primer and then top coat right over it with new epoxy instead of having to sand the old surface first.
 For those with bare concrete that is sealed, you can apply the primer instead of grinding.